unibo-spe/spe-slides/content/04-build-automation/_generator.md

 The base mechanism at work here is *hiding imperativity under a clean, declarative API*.

-Also *"purely declarative"* build systems, such as Maven, which are driven with markup files, *hide* their imperativity behind a curtain (in the case of Maven, plugins that are configured in the `pom.xml`, but implemented elsewhere).
+Even *"purely declarative"* build systems, such as Maven, which are driven with markup files, *hide* their imperativity behind a curtain (in the case of Maven, plugins that are configured in the `pom.xml`, but implemented elsewhere).

-*Usability*, *understandability*, and, ultimately, *maintability*, get increased when:
+*Usability*, *understandability*, and, ultimately, *maintainability*, get increased when:
 * *Imperativity* gets *hidden* under the hood
 * Most (if not all) the operations can be *configured* rather than *written*
 * Configuration can be *minimal for common tasks*